michaeljaggers/modern-pinboard/README.md

 # Modern Pinboard

-*This stylesheet is a work-in-progress.*
+*A modern Pinboard user experience.*

-A UserCSS stylesheet customizing the design of social bookmarking site [pinboard.in](https://pinboard.in)
+UserCSS stylesheet customizing the design of social bookmarking site [pinboard.in](https://pinboard.in)

 A [UserCSS](https://github.com/openstyles/stylus/wiki/UserCSS) compatible userstyle manager is required.
 These are recommended: